 - Another Code (known in the United States as Trace Memory) had such a sliding puzzle.
 Each time the puzzle was activated, the pieces would be ordered differently: Meaning that some combinations were trivial, and some were face-meltingly tough.
 Perhaps the only sticking point in the game if one is going for a new time record.

-- Resident Evil 4 had a 3×3 version.
-Once the picture was oriented properly, you had to use a key item to fill in the empty space to open the door.
+- Resident Evil 4 has a 3×3 version during Ashley's playable segment.
+Once the picture is oriented properly, you have to use a key item to fill in the empty spaces to open the door.

 - Professor Layton and the Curious Village has a version of this puzzle with an interesting twist: Two pieces whose positions cannot be swapped are identical.